Should Kombucha Tea be a Part of Your Raw Food Diet?

 The cake is placed atop the tea and fermented until the desired result is reached, at which time the culture is removed and reused several times for subsequent batches of tea.
 The origin of this drink is unknown, although there are recorded uses of it all the way back to 250 BC in China, from where it is believed to have spread to Europe, Asia and Russia.

-We used to make it when I lived in Russia, where it’s known as kvass, and we used sugar and black tea.
+We used to make it when I lived in Moldova, where it’s known as kvass, and we used sugar and black tea.
 The sugar and caffeine actually feed the culture and are, in essence, used up and converted into health-giving properties during fermentation.
 But we can never be sure exactly when or if all of the tea and sugar have been properly converted, when they have changed their chemical structure.
 And for those in the raw foods lifestyle caffeine and sugar are definitely two substances to avoid.

 Traditionally, Kombucha is used as an aid to balancing pH and assisting the body in detoxification.
 It contains several different types of B vitamins, enzymes, probiotics, and an impressive array of organic acids including: glucuronic acid, a powerful detoxifier produced in the liver malic acid, also a liver detoxifier and anti-inflammatory acetic acid, which is an inhibitor or pathogenic bacteria butyric acid, which can combine with gluconic acid to strengthen the walls of the gut in order to combat Candida yeast infections.